COVID-19

 - The virus that causes COVID-19 can affect people in different ways.
 Some can get very sick, while most have mild or moderate symptoms and get better without going to a clinic or into a hospital.
 Some have no symptoms.
 Some people die.

-- Older adults, people who are pregnant, and people of any age who have certain medical conditions, such as diabetes or asthma, might be at higher risk of getting severely sick from COVID-19.
+- Older adults and people of any age who have certain medical conditions, such as diabetes or asthma, might be at higher risk of getting severely sick from COVID-19.

 - COVID-19 can also lead to health problems in children.
 More research is needed to better understand how the virus may cause short and long-term illness.